Skip to contents

 This document discusses how ididvar can be used to discuss the impact of specification choices on the identifying variation weights and their distribution across observations.
 In particular, it discusses how the package can provide insights on how different levels of fixed effects affect the weights and the observations contributing to identification.

-For this example, we use the gapminder data set built on gapminder.org and made available by the gapminder package.
-It contains data on life expectency, GDP per capita and population, for all countries in the world, every 5 years between 1952 and 2007.
-As such, it constitutes a panel.
+For this example, let’s use the gapminder data set built on gapminder.org and made available by the gapminder package.
+It contains data on life expectancy, GDP per-capita and population, for all countries in the world, every 5 years between 1952 and 2007.
+It is therefore a panel.

 In this example, we are interested in studying the relationship between life expectancy and (log-)GDP per capita.
 We will consider several sets of fixed effects and study their impact on the variation used for identification.

-Let’s consider 3 regression models: with country fixed effects, year fixed effects and both.
+Let’s consider 5 regression models: with country, continent, year, continent-year, and country-year fixed effects.
 We do not include any additional controls for simplicity.

 gapminder_ext <- gapminder |>